 - Tempeh: 24g Protein / 4 Ounces.
 It is made from fermented whole soybeans so it is high in fiber.
 The tempeh fermentation process also changes the properties of the soybeans.
 As a result, tempeh can be much easier to digest for some individuals.
 Enzymes and fermentation also release and ‘pre-digest’ some of the nutrients and allow the good stuff like zinc, iron, and calcium to be more easily absorbed by your body.

 - Quinoa: 11g Protein / Cup.
 Quinoa can be eaten in the same way as a grain or ground into flour-like is so commonly done with grains, but it has much more nutritional value than other grains.
 In addition to being high in protein, it has anti-inflammatory nutrients, calcium, and flavonoids.

 - Beans (Black, Kidney, Mung, Pinto): 12-15g Protein / Cup.
 Not only are beans easy to incorporate into many foods, but no group has a more health-supportive mix of protein-plus-fiber than legumes.
 The almost magical protein-fiber combination in legumes—including black beans—explains important aspects of their health benefits for the digestive tract, the blood sugar regulatory system, and the cardiovascular system.
 Each area of systems benefit has a strong research basis.

 - Spirulina: 6g Protein / 10 grams.
-A blue-green algae, spirulina is truly a superfood.
+Blue-Green algae, spirulina is truly a superfood.
 It has 26 times the calcium of milk, is high in chlorophyll, iron, vitamins, omega-3s and binds to heavy metals in the body to detox.
 It is a highly bioavailable complete protein containing all essential amino acids.
-At 60% protein (the highest of any natural food), it’s a plant-based protein powerhouse that finds it way into daily smoothies.
+At 60% protein (the highest of any natural food), it’s a plant-based protein powerhouse that finds its way into daily smoothies.